 Start in the corners.

 Why?
 Is there something magical about corners?
 Yes, sort of.
 Low frequency pressure builds up wherever there is a boundary.
 Each room dimension has 2 boundaries which are generally parallel to each other.
 It’s actually intuitive if you think about it.
 If you have pressure building along each wall and traveling to the outside ends, it stands to reason that it will pool in the corners since you’re now where you’re at 2 boundaries.
-When you place a panel at 45 degrees across a corner, you’re getting the most ‘bang for the buck”; you’re producing the greatest attenuation using the least amount of space.
-This is because you’re not only creating an air gap behind the absorber, but you’re also at the ends of 2 or more of the room’s dimensions.
-Efficient use of space is critical in small spaces where placement options can be limited.
+When you place a panel at 45 degrees across a corner, you’re getting the most ‘bang for the buck’ by reducing the low frequency build up using the least amount of space.
+This is because you’re not only creating an air gap behind the sound absorber, but you’re also at the ends of 2 or more of the room’s dimensions.
+Efficient use of space is critical in small spaces where bass trap placement options can be limited.

 People ask a lot whether they should fill the corner with something like our Tri-Trap Corner Bass Trap© or straddle the corner with a panel (GIK 244 Bass Traps or Monster Bass Traps).
 While the question has to take into account other factors, all things being equal adding mass back into the corner significantly increases the conversion of kinetic energy to thermal energy.
 Why?
 That’s a little harder to explain, but Jeff Hedback of Hedback Designs put it very well: “An appropriate analogy might be that the flat corner panel is like driving through downtown Atlanta during rush hour while the Tri-Trap© is like the same drive but adding 10 miles of construction zones, lane restrictions and traffic cones.
 It wears you out!”